harplife/zettelkasten/study_LearnOpenGL.md

 ### Texture Filtering
 - Texture Coordinates do not depend on resolution but can be any floating point value, thus OpenGL has to figure out which texture pixel (aka **Texel**) to map the texture coordinate to.
 This becomes especially important if a low resolution texture is given to a very large object.
 - **Texture Filtering** is a method of sampling that decides the color at the given Texture Coordinate based on the Texels that surround it.
 There are several types of Texture Filtering, such as Nearest-Neighbor Filtering, Bilinear Filtering, Mipmapping, Anisotropic Filtering, and more.
+	- **Filtering** refers to the process of determining the color of a pixel based on its surrounding Texels.
+	- **Interpolation** is a technique used in the filtering process which involves calculating intermediate values between two points based on the values at those points.
+In the context of Texture Filtering, interpolation is used to determine the color of a pixel based on the colors of its surrounding Texels.
 - **Nearest-Neighbor Filtering** (`GL_NEAREST`) : the simplest method of texture filtering that uses the Texel nearest to the Texture Coordinate as the sampled color.
 It is the default method.
 	- ![[filter_nearest.png]]
 - **Bilinear Filtering** (`GL_LINEAR`) : the method that takes an interpolated value from the Texture Coordinate's neighboring Texels, approximating a color between them.
 The smaller the distance from the Texture Coordinate to a Texel's center, the more that Texel's color contributes to the sampled color.
 This results in a smoother appearance than Nearest-Neighbor Filtering.